wanman/mailcow/README.md

 Remember to create an alias- or a mailbox for Postmaster. ;-)

 Please set/update all DNS records accordingly.

-See "FAQ" -> "DNS records" in your mailcow admin panel.
+## Default web panel language
+You can change the default language of the mailcow UI by opening `/var/www/mail/inc/vars.inc.php` and changing the default_lang parameter.

 # Upgrade
 **Please run all commands as root**